 - Stays reasonably on top of Condo Association business by going to the annual Condo Association meeting, trying to read monthly Condo meeting minutes regularly and occasionally showing up in person.

 - Is not caught off guard by major projects, as they’ve read about them from material the Board provided.

-- If there is a Special Assessment, the Knowledgeable Owner reviews the documents thoroughly and attends relevant meetings with thoughtful feedback.
+- If there is a Special Assessment, the Informed Owner reviews the documents thoroughly and attends relevant meetings with thoughtful feedback.

 The Involved Owner